KristofferLinderman/tiny-trello/README.md

 Tiny Trello is a small Kanban board that allows you to create/delete Columns and Tasks to help manage your work better.

 ## Tech-stuff
 Tiny Trello is built using React with TypeScript and uses Styled Components to make it look pretty 💄.
+The app loads with some Dummy data to give an overview of the UI, as there isn't any persistance of the state any/all changes go 💨. upon a page-refresh.

 Tests are written using Jest + Testing Library.
 Currently only one Component has unit tests written for it.
 This is obviously not desirable, but was a decision made to save time in the development process while still showing some fundamental understanding of how to write unit tests.